-Yardley Surname Genealogy
+Yardley Surname Meaning

 The surname spelling came first with a “G” (Richard de Gerdelai), then with an “E” (William de Erdeleleg) and a “J” (Adam de Jerdeleye), before establishing itself with the “Y” prefix during the 14th century.

 - Yardleys of London.